WinCraps

 Answer

-Most likely the game's default save file has become corrupted, possibly from an interruption during shutdown.
+Most likely the game's default save file has become corrupted, possibly due to an interruption during shutdown.
 This is easily corrected by exiting the game and deleting the file DEFAULT.CRP from your WinCraps folder.
 This is in effect a "master reset" and will result in all the game features reverting to their original WinCraps settings.

 Question #4

-Will WinCraps run on Windows XP, Vista, 7, 8, or 10?
+Will WinCraps run on Windows XP, Vista, 7, 8, 10, or 11?

 Answer